insightsengineering/rbmi/cran-comments.md

 ## Summary of Submission

 This version of the package adds two new vignettes as well as additional parallel processing support.
-It also includes a number of bug fixes and updates to the documentation.
+It also includes a number of minor bug fixes and updates to the documentation.

 ## R CMD check results